sap-tutorials/Tutorials/tutorials/btp-app-cap-mta-deployment/btp-app-cap-mta-deployment.md

  - How to deploy your application as Multi-Target Application (MTA) to SAP BTP, Cloud Foundry runtime

-To continue with this tutorial you can find the result of the previous tutorial in the [`cp/roles`](https://github.com/SAP-samples/cloud-cap-risk-management/tree/cp/roles) branch.
+To start with this tutorial use the result in the [`cp/roles`](https://github.com/SAP-samples/cloud-cap-risk-management/tree/cp/roles) branch.

 ---